jducrest/m1/README.md

 # m1
 stuff for my m1 year

-__some/most of it is not my personal stuff, i decline all responsability with whatever you want to do with it__
+__some/most of it is not my personal stuff, please ask the creator of the document before you use it for yourself__